juliabev/card_game/README.md

 `src/data_gen.py`: Contains functions for generating simulated card decks.

-`src/score_1.py`: Implements the first scoring method.
+`src/score.py`: Implements the scoring method.

-`src/score_2.py`: Implements the second scoring method.
+`src/viz.py`: Implements the visualization method.

 `raw_data/`: The directory where raw deck data is stored.

 `results/`: The default directory for output CSV files.

 `Scoring.md`: A detailed document describing and comparing the two scoring methods.

+`viz.md`: A detailed document describing and comparing the visualization method.